[HISTORY: Adopted by the Board of Trustees of the Village of Rhinebeck as indicated in article histories. Amendments noted where applicable.]

 - The Village Attorney, or attorney to the Village, as the case may be.

-The Village Clerk is hereby authorized to grant licenses for the use of the sidewalk by merchants within the Village Center District for the display of services or merchandise upon the following terms and conditions:
+The Village Clerk is hereby authorized to grant licenses for sidewalk sales within the Village Center District upon the following terms and conditions:

 The applicant shall have the consent of the owner and lessee, if any, of the premises in front of which the sidewalk sale is to be conducted.

-No sidewalk display shall be set up in such proximity to the curb as to create a danger to pedestrians or persons exiting or entering their motor vehicles.
+No sidewalk display shall be set up in such proximity to the curb as to create a danger to pedestrians or persons exiting or entering their motor vehicles and in no event shall a sidewalk display be set up less than one foot from the curb.

 No sidewalk display may extend more than three feet from the facade of the premises.
-The licensee shall at all times maintain, free and clear from all obstructions, an aisle not less than three feet in width providing for pedestrian movement and access to any establishment fronting on the said sidewalk.
+The licensee shall ensure that all participating merchants at all times maintain, free and clear from all obstructions, an aisle not less than four feet in width providing for pedestrian movement and access to any establishment fronting on the said sidewalk.
 The sidewalk sale shall be conducted in a manner which does not unreasonably interfere with pedestrian traffic or with any other business establishment or residences.

 No permanent structure may be affixed to the sidewalk or any building.
 The licensee shall be responsible for any damage caused to any public sidewalk or public property as a direct result of the conduct of the sidewalk sale.